-You may have noticed information about ICANN status for domains that are listed in the My Services and My Domains sections of your HostPapa Dashboard.
+You may have noticed information about the ICANN domain statuses in the My Services and My Domains sections of your HostPapa Dashboard.
+In this article, we’ll show you what each of these statuses means, and answer some frequently asked questions.

-There are 4 statuses that appear in the dashboard, as follows:
+The four statuses that appear in the HostPapa dashboard are as follows.

-Validation email can be triggered because one of the following reasons:
+Validation email can be triggered for one of the following reasons:

 - A new domain name is registered with HostPapa.